ckeditor/ckeditor4/tests/plugins/find/manual/textnodesplit.md

 ## Scenario

+1. Add a new paragraph with at least two words beneath the one already present.
-1. Open the `Find` dialog.
+2. Open the `Find` dialog.
-2. Type one of the words from the editor into the _Find what_ input and click _Find_.
+3. Type one of the newly added words from the editor into the _Find what_ input and click _Find_.
-3. Close the dialog.
+4. Close the dialog.

-Make sure to go through this scenario with all the words.
+Make sure to go through this scenario with all the newly added words.

 ### Expected result: